 Leeds & Liverpool Canal Cycling Guide

 The Leeds - Liverpool Canal is popular with cyclists and work is being done to make it even more accessible to cyclists.
-This year, 2009, a plan has been announced to create the £400,000-plus route from Kirkstall Brewery along the Leeds-Liverpool canal towpath before heading to Leeds University.
+Some of the towpath is part of the National Cycle Network.

 Planning the Trip